ManarArabi/ComputerGraphicsCourse/drawTriangle_glfx/README.md

-#This is a simple code to draw triangle cover the screen
+# draw triangle covers the screen

 If you aren't familiar with glfw you should watch this video first

 https://www.youtube.com/watch?v=k9LDF016_1A